Halifax child sex abuse ring

 The Halifax child sex abuse ring was a group of men who committed serious sexual offences against under-aged girls in the English town of Halifax and city of Bradford, West Yorkshire.
 It was the largest child sexual exploitation investigation in the United Kingdom.
 In 2016, the perpetrators were found guilty of rape and other crimes in several separate trials at Leeds Crown Court.
 In total, as many as a hundred men may have been involved in child abuse.
 Twenty-five suspects were charged by West Yorkshire Police and the Crown Prosecution Service and 18 of these were found guilty, totalling over 175 years of prison time.
 A further nine men were convicted in February 2019 for grooming two underage girls in Bradford and sentenced to over 130 years in prison.
-The majority of those charged and later convicted come from the town's Asian community; there were fears that their arrests might impact race relations in the town.
+The majority of those charged and later convicted come from the town's Asian community.

-In December 2017, Quilliam released a report entitled "Group Based Child Sexual Exploitation – Dissecting Grooming Gangs", concluding that 84% of offenders were of South Asian heritage.
-This review was criticised for its alleged poor methodology by Ella Cockbain and Waqas Tufail, in their paper "Failing victims, fuelling hate: challenging the harms of the 'Muslim grooming gangs' narrative" which was published in January 2020.
+In December 2017, Quilliam released a report entitled "Group Based Child Sexual Exploitation – Dissecting Grooming Gangs", concluding that 84% of offenders were of Asian heritage.
+This review was criticised for its poor methodology by Ella Cockbain and Waqas Tufail, in their paper "Failing victims, fuelling hate: challenging the harms of the 'Muslim grooming gangs' narrative" which was published in January 2020.
 In December that year, a further report by the Home Office was released, showing that the majority of CSE gangs were, in fact, composed of white men.
 However it was also found that some studies suggest an over-representation of Black and Asian offenders relative to the demographics of national populations.
+The Home Office report also conceded that ethnicity data on grooming gangs was unreliable.
+In cases like the Halifax child sex abuse ring or other high-profile ones like the Huddersfield grooming gang or the Rochdale child sex abuse ring all or almost all of those convicted were British Asian men.

 Writing in The Guardian, Cockbain and Tufail wrote of the report that "The two-year study by the Home Office makes very clear that there are no grounds for asserting that Muslim or Pakistani-heritage men are disproportionately engaged in such crimes, and, citing our research, it confirmed the unreliability of the Quilliam claim".